Pyleks/Milestone-Project-3/README.md

 - Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea70117dbca44bff3063847" I attempted to update someone else recipe.
 This redirected the user to main page(BUG, should come with a 404 window)

-#### Delete user without being logged in.
+#### Approve recipe while being logged in as a user but not administrator
-- Upon using "http://the-happy-bun.herokuapp.com/delete_user/5ea59229470f17c99fd02da0" I attempted to delete a user without being administrator and successfully deleted the administrator of the page, (BUG)
+- Upon using "http://the-happy-bun.herokuapp.com/approve_recipe/5eb68ff7eaa1e74ae8f3e6cd" I attempted to approve a recipe without being logged int as administrator.
+BUG, any user was able to approve the recipe